 Travel advice explained

-When travelling overseas, it's your responsibility to take care of your safety and well-being.
-Our travel advice will help you understand the risks, so you can avoid or handle difficulties.
+When travelling overseas, it's your responsibility to take care of your safety and wellbeing.
+Our travel advice will help you understand the risks and what you can do to avoid or handle difficulties.

 This page explains:

 - our travel advisories for destinations and our general advice

 - how we develop and update our travel advisories